otakutyrant/EnglishPod-365/README.md

 Any corrections are welcome!
 You can submit a pull request (PR) or send the corrected subtitles directly to me at otakutyrant@gmail.com.

-The corrected subtitles are stored in the `fixed` branch.
+The corrected subtitles are stored in the `fixed` branch, otherwise `master` branch.

 **Commercial usage or sharing to drive traffic to closed websites are prohibited**, like asking users to follow a WeChat Official Account first.